kercre123/victor/docs/FAQ.md

 * I get permission denied during build `error: can't exec 'victor/_build/mac/Debug-Xcode/launch-c' (Permission denied)`
   - `chmod u=rwx victor/_build/mac/Debug-Xcode/launch-c`
   - `chmod u=rwx victor/_build/mac/Debug-Xcode/launch-cxx`

+* To check the battery level:
+  - With the processes running, press the backpack button twice.
+The battery voltage is in the bottom right.
+It should be around 4.0v.
+The backpack lights will blink green when charging (and the processes are running)
+  - Otherwise: `adb shell cat /sys/devices/soc.0/qpnp-linear-charger-8/power_supply/battery/voltage_now`